UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week09/lecture09.md

 You will have three components:

-1. Viz for Self (Due April 11 - individual)
+1. Viz for Self (Due November 7 - individual)
-1. Viz for Peers (Due April 18 - group)
+1. Viz for Peers (Due November 28 - group)
-1. Viz for Others (Due April 28 (for feedback), May 12 (final) - group)
+1. Viz for Others (Due December 1 (for feedback), December 11 (final) - group)

 Be aware:
  * **NO** extensions for these assignments.
- * There is a group-submission option (sign up after Homework #10 sign-ups complete).
+ * There is a group-submission option (sign up annoucement to be posted later this week).

 note:
 there are NO extensions available -- you can't use one of your three HW extensions for these components